Support and contacts for students

 Global Campus activities have been suspended until further notice.
 We're moving towards alternative options such as hosting virtual meetings online.
 More information will be posted on the Global Campus webpage in the coming days.

-The Financial Support Team encourages students to apply for financial support if they are experiencing additional costs or loss of income as a result of the coronavirus situation.
+If you are experiencing additional costs or loss of income as a result of the coronavirus situation you may want to apply for financial support from the University.

 Further information can be found on the Financial Support Coronavirus FAQ web page.